Our Mission & History

 Community.
 Connection.
 Acknowledgment.

 The mission of Dougy Center is to provide grief support in a safe place where children, teens, young adults, and their families can share their experiences before and after a death.
-We provide support and training locally, nationally, and internationally to individuals and organizations seeking to assist children in grief.
+We provide support and training locally, nationally, and internationally to individuals and organizations seeking to assist children who are grieving.

 The World's First Peer Grief Support Program for Children